dustinchen26/nrCellId/README.md

 ## Description & example
 ```
 【Description】
-nrCellId has a total size of 36 bits.
-These 36 bits are constitute of gNBId and cellId.
+nrCellId(36 bits) = gNBId + cellId.
+Please enter (gNBIdLength, gNBId, cellId),
-Please input gNBIdLength, gNBId, cellId, then it will calculate the nrCellId.
+then it will calculate the nrCellId.
+Fill in nrCellId(Hexadecimal) to du xml (nrCellId, nCI)

 【example】
 gNBIdLength: 22